paradiso-io/cep18-casper-for-rebalance/docs/query.md

-# Query the Contract Package
+# Query the Contract Package with the Casper Client

 Query the contract package hash which returns the package: